 - Demonstrate safe driving skills on public roads.

-- Perform maneuvers like parking, reversing, and lane switching.
+- Perform manoeuvres like parking, reversing, and lane switching.

 - Follow instructions from the examiner closely.